 6. Remove unsupported operating systems, applications and devices from the network

 Improve your business’s IoT security by conducting an inventory to check which operating system a device might be running.
 If a certain operating system is not getting patches anymore, it shouldn’t be connected to the network.

 7. Narrow down internal and external port communication on your firewalls

 Companies should restrict outbound communication if that communication is not particularly necessary.
 As Ciber Security Services says, “ Ports 80 and 443, typically associated with the internet, are common services that are open from the corporate network.
 But 80/443 might not be required for other VLANs associated with specific device types.
 These two ports are known to pose significant network threats since they allow web surfing, are rarely monitored and offer an entry path into the network.
 It is very common for malicious hackers and identity thieves to use those ports to exfiltrate data, as they are often left open in most organizations.
 This could allow a backdoor into the organization. ”

 8. Last but not least, change default passwords!

 This may seem commonsense, but you must ensure that the default passwords are changed for every IoT device on your network.
 The new passwords should also be changed over a period of time and stored in a password vault.

 Heimdal™ Security can also help.
 Here’s how!

-You can ensure your IoT devices’ security by choosing Forseti, an Intrusion Prevention System that can actively protect your network and is delivered as Saas.
-Forseti can shield your organization from DNS queries to unwanted domains by stopping communication between infected devices and malicious servers, which guarantees that every device used in the perimeter of your company’s network will pose no danger to your business.
+You can ensure your IoT devices’ security by choosing Heimdal™ Threat Prevention Network, an Intrusion Prevention System that can actively protect your network and is delivered as Saas.
+Heimdal™ Threat Prevention Network can shield your organization from DNS queries to unwanted domains by stopping communication between infected devices and malicious servers, which guarantees that every device used in the perimeter of your company’s network will pose no danger to your business.
 Here we include any (possibly compromised) personal device that your employees or visitors use to connect to your corporate network.
-Your perimeter network is vulnerable to sophisticated attacks.

 Heimdal™ Threat Prevention